ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 For more information, refer to the [Removable Media](removable-media.md) guidance.

 The type of device selected is normally dependant on the sensitivity of the data and the amount of data being transferred.
-Advice **SHALL** be sought from the [Security team](mailto:security@justice.gov.uk) on the best option to use when completing the DMF \(see [Data Movement Form](#data-movement-form-dmf)\).
+Advice **SHALL** be sought from the [Security team](mailto:security@justice.gov.uk) on the best option to use when completing the DMF \(refer to the [Data Movement Form](#data-movement-form-dmf)\).

 ##### Optical media